 Providers must complete and submit an attestation form to AHCCCS.
-This attestation form is specific to FFS providers and must be completed in order to receive payment.
-The attestation form is available here: AHCCCS FFS ARP Provider Attestation 2023.
+This attestation form is available here: AHCCCS ARP Provider Attestation 2023

 A17: What happens if I do not submit an attestation?

 AHCCCS requires all providers to attest.
 No payments will be made to providers who have not completed an attestation during the CYE 2023 attestation period.
 Additionally, providers who receive payments but do not abide by guidance released by AHCCCS may be subject to recoupment.